 "Our U SPORTS correspondents are terrific young writers and storytellers, helping us shine a light on the people behind the game,” said Ken Saint-Eloy, Senior Manager of Marketing and Communications at U SPORTS.
 “Sports are about more than just scores and statistics, and the Correspondent Program is designed to showcase our up and coming leaders, while also developing the skills of aspiring sports journalists across Canada, many of whom go on to further opportunities in the industry.
 We’re proud of both Jessica and Alex’s work this season – their dedication and creativity stood out amongst our talented roster of contributors.”

 At the end of each season, U SPORTS awards the Story of the Year to the correspondent with the best article that is engaging, and has a strong storytelling narrative, while also recognizing one outstanding writer with the Correspondent of the Year award.
 The Globe and Mail – U SPORTS’ official media partner – serves as the presenting sponsoring of the awards, supporting grassroots journalism and celebrating student sports journalism in Canada.
-The national newspaper will also provide a professional development opportunity to both winners this summer.
+The national newspaper will also provide a professional development opportunity to both winners this fall.

 Story of the Year Presented by The Globe and Mail: Jessica Carmichael, McMaster

 Carmichael, a 2019 graduate from the Honours Communication and Multimedia Studies program at McMaster University, and sports reporter for McMaster’s student paper, The Silhouette, took home the U SPORTS Story of the Year Presented by The Globe and Mail.
 Her piece on Tobi Owotomo – a former York Lions women’s rugby player, who put her playing aspirations on hold to pursue a career in athletic therapy - earned her the honour as part of a U SPORTS social media campaign.